TatuLund/cdi-demo/README.md

   - Usage of @CDIUI annotation
   - Injectable CDINavigator
   - Using CDI events to trigger navigation
+  - Extending VaadinCDIServlet and setting SessionExpired error not to show and directly refresh the UI to login
+  - Parse query parameters

 - VersionLabel: Shared UIScoped component used by multiple views